-The actual science that is behind visualization relates to the neural patterns of your brain.
-As you continue to think and visualize the things that you want in your life you create these neural patterns the same way as if you had actually done that activity.
+The actual science behind visualization relates to the neural patterns of your brain.
+As you continue to think and visualize the things that you want in your life, you create neural patterns the same way as if you had actually done that activity.
 This is why the basketball players were able to increase the percentage of shots they made without ever shooting a basketball.
 They were training their brain on how to succeed at shooting.
 The nervous system of your body is stimulated just by thinking about something, even if you have never taken part in the activity before.

 How Can Visualization Transform Your Life?

-Now that you have a better understanding of the visualization definition it's time to see how it can apply to your life.
+Now that you have a better understanding of the visualization definition, it's time to see how it can apply to your life.
 Here are ways that adding visualization to your life can help you.

 There's a large percentage of people that hate public speaking.
-This includes standing in front of a larger room full of people or even giving a presentation in front of a conference table full of co-workers.
+This includes standing in front of a larger room full of people or giving a presentation in front of a conference table full of co-workers.
 If you have a presentation coming up, you can overcome your anxiety and nervousness with the practice of visualization.
 Visualizing giving your speech and having a good response helps you to remember your speech.
 It also helps you to go in having more confidence when you are really ready to perform.

 Learn What You Really Want

 Life is busy, and if we don't take the time to think about what we want really, we will never really know.
 When you spend time visualizing situations and thinking through the details of them, you get in tune with yourself.
 You begin to understand yourself better.
 You're able to see the things that you want to achieve in life.
 This helps you to understand on a deeper level why you want those things.
-Working through visualizations help you to come up with clear goals and really understand what it is that you want.
-The more detailed you get about it the clearer you'll actually get on what that looks like in your life.
+Working through visualizations helps you to come up with clear goals and really understand what it is that you want.
+The more detailed you get about it, the clearer you'll actually get on what that looks like in your life.

 Reduce The Amount Of Stress That You Experience

-When you take time to visualize your taking time out of your day, and that helps you to get away from the stress in your life.
+When you take time to visualize, you're taking time out of your day, and that helps you to get away from the stress in your life.
 You are calming yourself from the inside out, which can help to alleviate the pressure of stress.
 You are learning how to control your thoughts.
 This is an important ability to have if you are constantly living in stressful situations.
 Visualization allows you to take control of what you are thinking about and how your body is reacting.

 By continuing to practice visualization, you can learn to control your body's reaction and calm your mind even in the midst of a difficult situation when you don't have time to step away and find a quiet place.
 These practices can also be used when you are trying to fall asleep.